A Dash Of Olive Oil May Preserve British Cathedral

-PHILIP REEVES, BYLINE: The British have some stunning cathedrals.
-York Minster, in the north of England, is one of the most magnificent of all.
+The British have some stunning cathedrals, and York Minster, in the north of England, is one of the most magnificent of all.

 The medieval craftsmen who built York Minster used rock from a nearby quarry.
 It's a type of limestone particularly vulnerable to damage by atmospheric pollution.

-We're not talking here just about the pollution created by this modern car-crazy age.
-You see, limestone has a memory.
-Locked within the stones of York Minister are the residues of pollution churned out in the 19th century, by the factories and power plants of Britain's Industrial Revolution.
+And because limestone has a memory, it's not just pollution created by this modern, car-crazy age.
+Locked within the stones of York Minister are the residues of pollution churned out in the 19th century by the factories and power plants of Britain's Industrial Revolution.

-KAREN WILSON: All the salts can actually build up in the microstructure of the stone and eventually crack it, and large pieces will start to fall off the building.
+"The salts actually build up in the microstructure of the stone and eventually crack it, and large features will start to fall off the building," says Karen Wilson of Cardiff University in Wales.

-REEVES: That's Dr. Karen Wilson from Cardiff University in Wales.
-She heads a research team trying to develop a protective coating for York Minster and other ancient buildings.
-They want something that's water-repellent and keeps out that acid rain.
-But they also need it to let the limestone breathe, allowing the nasty stuff from the Industrial Revolution to escape.
+The team wants something that's water-repellent and keeps out that acid rain.
+It also needs the coating to let the limestone breathe, allowing the nasty stuff from the Industrial Revolution to escape.

-Protective coatings have been tried before over the last century or so.
-One idea was to oil York Minster.
-They experimented using linseed oil.
-This damaged and discolored the stone, making it darker.
+Protective coatings have been tried over the last century or so.
+In one experiment, linseed oil was used on York Minster, but it damaged and discolored the stone, making it darker.

-WILSON: The main component of olive oil is something called oleic acid.
-And the nice thing with oleic acid is it has one end of it that will selectively react with the stone.
-And then another end — which is a very long hydrocarbon chain — will give you the hydrophobic properties to repel the water.
+"The nice thing with oleic acid [olive oil's main component]," Wilson says, "is that it has one end ... which will selectively react with the stone, and then the other end — which is a very long hydrocarbon chain — will give you the hydrophobic properties to repel the water."

 Tests have been carried out using samples of the cathedral's stone.
-Wilson says it's early days but the results are looking good.
+Wilson says it's still early, but the results are looking good.